 - 11.8.1 The Judge Assistant is primarily responsible for dividing their attention between the sequence drawing and the competitor's aircraft, verbally announcing Figures so the Grading Judge's attention can remain fixed on the Performance.
-They also perform other duties deemed necessary by their judge. - 11.8.2 One assistant shall be assigned to each Grading Judge. - 11.8.3 Assistants must have the ability to fluently read Aresti drawings, look up Aresti Aerobatic Catalogue numbers, and follow their judge's instructions. - 11.8.4 Assistants will be preferred who have: - a) Attended an approved IAC Judges School; or - b) Completed the IAC Regional Judge Exam; or - c) Flown as an aerobatic competitor.
+They also perform other duties deemed necessary by their judge. - 11.8.2 One assistant shall be assigned to each Grading Judge. - 11.8.3 Assistants must have the ability to fluently read Aresti drawings. - 11.8.4 Assistants will be preferred who have: - a) Attended an approved IAC Judges School; or - b) Completed the IAC Regional Judge Exam; or - c) Flown as an aerobatic competitor.